ocplatest/MCW-Machine-Learning/Hands-on lab/Gettingstarted.md

    ![](images/udacity-03.png "Resource groups")

-1. Now, click on the **Resource group** and select your machine learning workspace
+1. Now, Open the **Resource group** to see all the resource deployed for you.